 Tips for Sanding Drywall

-After your drywall has been hung, your gaps have been taped, and the joint compound has dried, sanding is all that stands between you and painting your interiors.
+After your drywall has been hung, your joints, seams, corners, and gaps have been taped, allow the joint compound to completely dry.
+Sanding is all that stands between you and painting your interiors.

 With that being said, sanding is no small task and the key to a smooth finish and clean interior in any residential or commercial space.